 Yes, you can still delay the clamping of the cord.
 To optimise the chance of a good collection, it is recommended however that the cord blood is collected before pulsating stops.
 A prolonged delay will affect the volume of blood available for the collection.
 If clamping is delayed, it should be between 1-3 minutes, as advised by the World Health Organisation.
 A timed delay will mean that your baby will benefit from the delayed clamping as well as having their cord blood stem cells stored for future use but this is a matter for you to decide in dialogue with your healthcare professionals..

 You can read more here: Delayed cord clamping & umbilical cord blood banking

-You may either wait for the placenta to delivery naturally or induce the delivery via an injection.
+You may either wait for the placenta to delivery naturally or this may be induced the delivery via an injection.
 Either method does not prevent us from collecting samples for you.

 No. If you have a Caesarean the collection can take place after the delivery of the placenta, as it would with a natural birth.
 Either birthing scenario is fine for the collection of cord blood and cord tissue stem cells.

 No. Cord blood and tissue collection is painless, convenient and safe for both mother and newborn.
 The cord blood and tissue is collected after your baby is born and the umbilical cord has been clamped and cut.
 The samples collected are normally discarded after birth as medical waste.

 We offer all customers the opportunity to spread the final balance on a payment plan.
 We offer 3, 6 and 12 month options.
 To spread the cost over 3, 6 or 12 months there are no additional fees.

 No additional costs will be incurred for the transportationof the sample at any time for therapeutic use.